Chapter 8: Psychological Non-Attachment

 Physical solitude is to be followed up with psychological non-attachment, which is really the commencement of true yoga.
 In fact, when we are psychologically detached in an effective manner, physical seclusion may not be necessary.
-This is a slightly advanced stage where the physical environment does not very much influence the condition of the mind because the mind has studied the world more deeply now and is able to look at it with a proper vision, and in a correct perspective.
-Earlier, the vision was distorted, and there was a series of wrong impressions which the world created in the mind, due to which there was a chance of getting attached to various things, the objects of the world.
+This is a slightly advanced stage where the physical environment does not very much influence the condition of the mind because the mind has studied the world more deeply now and is able to look at it with a proper vision and in a correct perspective.
+Earlier, the vision was distorted, and there was a series of wrong impressions which the world created in the mind, due to which there was a chance of getting attached to various things, to objects of the world.
 Inasmuch as the mind is the principle factor determining our life in every way, whatever its condition is, that is our condition also.
 Mind is man, man is mind.

 We are asked to live in physical seclusion to enable the mind to train itself properly, because in a confused physical atmosphere or a chaotic environment, it would be difficult for the mind to adjust itself to the required disciplinary procedures as demanded in the practice of yoga.
-It is necessary that we should, as far as possible, live in conditions which are not too obstructive, hampering, or opposing – not even tempting.
-“Balavan indriya-gramo vidvamsam api karshati,” said the great Manu.
-Not the wisest can say that he has controlled the senses, because the senses have their own tactics, and like a whirlwind they can act when the conditions are favourable; and while they appear to be good friends, they can act as the worst enemies under given conditions.
+It is necessary that we should, as far as possible, live in conditions which are not too obstructive, hampering, or opposing—or even tempting.
+Balavān indriya grāmo vidvāḿsam api karṣati (Bhagavata 9.19.17): Not even the wisest man can say that he has controlled the senses, because the senses have their own tactics, and like a whirlwind they can act when the conditions are favourable.
+While they appear to be good friends, they can act as the worst enemies under given conditions.

 We are misconstruing the very relationship we have with the senses by imagining that they are our friends, and that they give us correct reports about things outside us.
 They give us wrong reports, mislead us, and tell us lies, which we take for the whole truth and get immersed in a mess of error after error, piled one over the other.